Brickwise's Asset Selection Flow Redesign

 ✨ Iterative usability study

-I conducted two rounds of remote usability testing with 40 participants for both releases on Maze, totaling 4 studies.
+I conducted multiple rounds of remote usability testing with 40 participants on Maze, totaling 4 studies.
 My case study is already long, so instead of detailing the usability steps, I'll show the updates after each study.
 Here, you can see how the default marketplace view evolved from pre-design to post-release.

-I conducted two rounds of remote usability testing with 40 participants for both releases on Maze, totaling 4 studies.
+I conducted multiple rounds of remote usability testing with 40 participants on Maze, totaling 4 studies.
 My case study is already long, so instead of detailing the usability steps, I'll show the updates after each study.
 Here, you can see how the default marketplace view evolved from pre-design to post-release.

-I conducted two rounds of remote usability testing with 40 participants for both releases on Maze, totaling 4 studies.
+I conducted multiple rounds of remote usability testing with 40 participants on Maze, totaling 4 studies.
 My case study is already long, so instead of detailing the usability steps, I'll show the updates after each study.
 Here, you can see how the default marketplace view evolved from pre-design to post-release.

 Here are our homepage design updates from the iterative usability studies.